rafikos97/typer/README.md

 * Swagger 3,
 * JUnit 5 and Mockito for unit tests

+The frontend part is built with TypeScript, Angular, where NgRx is used for state management.
+The complete list of frontend technologies is as follows:
+* TypeScript,
+* Angular,
+* RxJS,
+* NgRx,
+* Jest,
+* Cypress,
+* SCSS,
+* Tailwind

 # API documentation

 Complete API documentation can be obtained when application is running locally by entering the following address in web browser: